-As such you should seriously consider the need to supply such information as part of any representation you may make.
-In the interests of economy an acknowledgment letter will not be sent for any comments received nor will you be notified of the decision of this application.
+You should seriously consider the need to supply such information as part of any comments you make.
+An acknowledgment letter will not be sent for any comments received or notification of application decision.
 Officers can not engage in correspondence or site visits with neighbours or third party as part of the formal consultation.

-We will also consult other organisations such as the Environment Agency, Natural England, and Historic England in order that other important considerations and concerns are taken into account.
+We will also consult other organisations such as the Environment Agency, Natural England, and Historic England in order that other important considerations.

-Many issues can be 'material considerations', but in broad terms these should relate to the use and development of land.
-As a general principle, the planning system works in the public interest and matters that affect solely private interests are not usually material considerations in planning decisions.
+Many issues can be 'material considerations', but these should relate to the use and development of land.
+The planning system works in the public interest and matters that affect solely private interests are not usually material considerations in planning decisions.
 However, each application is considered on its merits.

-Negotiations during an application are an important part of the planning process, they can help allow us to respond to the needs of both applicants and interested parties, and are an important part of our aim to deliver good levels of customer service to all parties.
+Negotiations during an application are an important part of the planning process.
+They can help allow us to respond to the needs of both applicants and interested parties.
+We aim to deliver good levels of customer service to all parties.
 They enable schemes to be amended and improved in order to;